Add Documents to Index with GroupDocs.Search for Java

 - Temporary License: Obtain a Temporary License

-By following this guide, you can effectively implement and manage a robust search network using GroupDocs.Search for Java.
+By following this guide, you can effectively add documents to index and manage a robust, scalable search network using GroupDocs.Search for Java.
 Happy coding!